 What Are Dental Implants?
 Your South Vancouver Dental Implant Specialists Explain

 A dental implant is a device that’s used to replace missing teeth.
 It consists of three pieces.
 A titanium root or frame that’s surgically secured in the jawbone holds the implant in place.
 An abutment or post is attached to the root, acting as a connector that will hold the tooth or teeth in place.
 A crown is then placed on top.
 This prosthetic tooth looks and feels very much like a regular tooth.

-There are two basic types of dental implants.
+Your South Vancouver dental implant specialist here at Fraserview Dentist, uses Endosteal implants.
 Endosteal implants consist of a post that’s implanted directly in the jawbone.
 Once the gums heal around the initial implant, posts are added to support the artificial tooth.
-Subperiosteal implants feature a metal frame fitted to the jawbone.
-The frame becomes permanently affixed to the jawbone once the gums have healed around it.
-Posts are attached to the frame to support the artificial teeth.

-See us for a consultation about which option is the best fit for your needs.
+See us for a consultation to learn about dental implants and if they are right for you.
 You should consider your dental health, budget, number of missing teeth, and personal preferences.